rushikeshmahajann/Dashwise/README.md

 * The entire dashboard is **fully mobile-optimized**, using **Flexbox**, **CSS Grid**, and **Tailwind**.
 ---
 ## 📄 License
 This project is licensed for demonstration purposes as part of a job assignment.
-All content is © [Your Name].
+All content is © Rushikesh Mahajan.

 Made with ❤️ for **Datawise**